Aru va`en: A Keeping of the Troth

 The borderlands belonged neither to night nor morning.

 They were the color of ash before fire.
-The grass there grew low and silver.
-The trees leaned away from one another as though ashamed.
-Stones marked the old boundary line, half-buried now, their faces furred with moss.
+The grass grew low and silver.
+The trees leaned away from one another.
+Stones marked the boundary, half-buried, their faces furred with moss.

 Beyond them was the pasture-world.